chrisrbmn/workstationbuilder/README.md

 # Windows 10 SysAdmin/Engineer Machine Setup
-This is the script to setup a new sysadmin workstation.
-You can modify the scripts to fit your own requirements.
+This is a script to setup a new sysadmin/sysengineer workstation.
+Feel free to modify the scripts to fit your own requirements.

 These scripts leverage two popular open source projects.